-Ref.~\cite{Albergo:2019eim} delivered the first application of flow-based model to lattice field theory simulations\footnote{Earlier similar flow-based model was developed and demonstrated on the two-dimensional Ising model in its continuous dual version, with the novel concept of neural network based variational Renormalization Group approach\cite{2018PhRvL.121z0601L} proposed.}.
-Taking the two-dimensional $\phi^4$ field theory as example, this work showed that the flow-based sampler offers significant advantages over traditional sampling algorithms (local Metropolis sampling and HMC considered for benchmark), with the autocorrelation times found to be systematically reduced when combining the flow sampler as proposal inside the Markov Chain.
-The combination of the trained flow sampler and MCMC (e.g., Metropolis-Hastings) guarantee the asymptotic exactness of the sampling, since the Metropolis-Hastings acceptance/rejection step just provide a corrector to assure the sampling distribution to approach exactly the target distribution.
-This method is usually dubbed as \textit{flow-based MCMC} in literature, of which one highlight is that the critical slowing down issue associated to the Markov Chain sampling is eliminated since the independent generation of samples from the well-trained flow model, and the cost correspondingly is shifted to the up-front training expense for the generative model.
-Note that when calculating observables ($\langle\mathcal{O}(\phi) \rangle$), besides the stochastic MCMC correction method, reweighting (i.e., importance sampling) can also be applied which just assign a weight $w(\phi)=p(\phi)/q_{\theta}(\phi)$ to each sample $\phi$ in computing the observables' expectation.
-A detailed introduction to \textit{flow-based MCMC} on scalar field with code written in \textit{PyTorch} can refer to Ref.~\cite{Albergo:2021vyo}.
-We also summarize in Tab.~\ref{tab:flow} some related applications of this strategy onto different systems.
+Ref.~\cite{Albergo:2019eim} presented the first application of the flow-based model to lattice quantum field theory simulations\footnote{An earlier similar flow-based model was developed and demonstrated on the two-dimensional Ising model in its continuous dual version, with the novel concept of neural network based variational Renormalization Group approach proposed\cite{2018PhRvL.121z0601L} proposed.}.
+Taking the two-dimensional $\phi^4$ field theory as an example, this study showed that the flow-based sampler confers substantial advantages over conventional sampling algorithms (with local Metropolis sampling and HMC considered for benchmarking), as evidenced by the systematic reduction in autocorrelation times when deploying the flow sampler as a proposal within the Markov Chain.
+The incorporation of the trained flow sampler with MCMC (e.g., Metropolis-Hastings) guarantees the asymptotic exactness of the sampling, as the Metropolis-Hastings acceptance/rejection step serves as a corrector to ensure that the sampling distribution precisely converges to the target distribution.
+This method is commonly referred to as \textit{flow-based MCMC} in the literature.
+One of its notable attributes is the alleviation of the critical slowing down issue associated with the Markov Chain sampling, as the samples generated from the flow model are uncorrelated.
+Consequently, the associated cost is transitioned to the up-front training expenditure for the flow generative model.
+It should be noted that in calculating observables ($\langle\mathcal{O}(\phi) \rangle$), besides the stochastic MCMC correction method, reweighting (i.e., importance sampling) can also be employed, which assigns a weight $w(\phi)=p(\phi)/q_{\theta}(\phi)$ to each sample $\phi$ when computing the expectation of the observables.
+A detailed introduction to \textit{flow-based MCMC} for the scalar field with code written in \textit{PyTorch} can be found in Ref.~\cite{Albergo:2021vyo}.
+We also summarize in Tab.~\ref{tab:flow} some related applications of this strategy to different many-body physics systems.
 In Ref.~\cite{Nicoli:2020njz}, a simpler normalizing flow construction with Non-linear Independent Component Estimation (NICE, see Eq.~\ref{flow_nice}) is adopted for lattice simulation of 2-D real scalar field theory.
-In this work, the $\mathbb{Z}_2$-invariance is explicitly introduced by constraining the network to be with \textit{tanh} non-linearity and vanishing biases to ensure the transformation from the flow to be odd function, $f_{\theta}(-u)=-f_{\theta}(u)$.
-Interestingly, this work also proposed a direct estimator for the \textit{free energy} ($\hat{F}=-T\ln\hat{Z}$)\footnote{The temperature $T=\frac{1}{a N_T}$ where $a$ is the lattice spacing and $N_T$ is the number of lattice points in temporal direction.} from the trained flow model through Monte-Carlo approximation on the partition function,
+In this study, the $\mathbb{Z}_2$-invariance is explicitly introduced by constraining the network to be with \textit{tanh} non-linearity and vanishing biases, which ensures that the transformation derived from the flow is an odd function, $f_{\theta}(-u)=-f_{\theta}(u)$.
+Interestingly, this work also proposed a direct estimator for the \textit{free energy} ($\hat{F}=-T\ln\hat{Z}$)\footnote{The temperature $T=\frac{1}{a N_T}$ where $a$ is the lattice spacing and $N_T$ is the number of lattice points in the temporal direction.} from the trained flow model via a Monte-Carlo approximation on the partition function,